SITE MENU

 Birthplace of Highland author Neil M. Gunn - memorial and nearby picnic area.
 Heritage centre in the former school where Gunn began his education.
 Open daily 10am - 5pm from April to October.
 Small admission charge.
 Tel/fax: 01593 731233.
 Visit the Dunbeath Heritage Centre and Trust web site for more info.

 The local harbour was a busy place in the olden days when as many as 150 fishing boats went out searching for herring.
-Dunbeath Castle (privately owned and not open to the public) is about a mile south of the village.

-Nearby attractions include the Laidhay croft museum, several brochs and walks.
+Nearby attractions include the Laidhay Croft Museum (tel: 07563 702321), several brochs and walks.
 Highland Games in August (phone 01847 821763 for exact date).

 LATHERON (3.5 miles north east of Dunbeath)